Precision & Design Characteristics

 Preload Management

-Note: The torque variation illustrated is intentionally exaggerated for explanatory purposes.
+Note: The torque variation illustrated in this figure has been intentionally exaggerated for explanatory purposes.

 5. Rust Prevention and Lubrication